cookies-xor-cream/HugoTest/content/posts/poetry/testing/the_oceans_famished_maw.md

 ---
 tags: ['Myself']
 title: "The Ocean's Famished Maw: A Kismet That We Never Saw"
 date: 2023-03-03
 ---

 (Death by drowning:
-mameless, brainless, and without body.
+nameless, brainless, and without body.
 My wet tongue scribbled the story of the continent I share with destiny)